 In the MHDT segment, all OEMs registered double-digit growth except Volvo (It is also not relevant to compare due to its premium segment presence).
 In LDT segment, Piaggio and SML Isuzu registered de-growth in 2018.

-One issue that pops up at the present time is axle load norms but it does not impact on light & medium-duty truck and premium truck category.
+One issue that pops up at the present time is axle load norms but it does not impact light & medium-duty truck and premium truck category.
 The impact is on higher tonnage trucks such as 37T and tractor-trailer.
-Now, the vehicle would be able to carry an extra load of up to 25% which is of a great benefit to the customers.
+Now, the vehicle would be able to carry an extra load of up to 25% which is of great benefit to the customers.
 Most importantly, it plays a vital role in the help in the modernization process of the industry.
 Two axle truck which is currently 16.2T GVW is raised to 18.5T GVW.
 The popular category of 25T is increased to 28.5T GVW, and the 5 axle truck of 37T is increased to 43.5T GVW.
-The tractor-trailer GVW is increased up to 36% GVW.
-OEMs necessarily need to make a lot of changes in the overall truck architecture such as tires, brakes, steering system etc. accompanied by an increase in the cost as well.
+The tractor-trailer GVW is increased by up to 36% GVW.
+OEMs necessarily need to make a lot of changes in the overall truck architecture such as tires, brakes, steering systems, etc. accompanied by an increase in the cost as well.
 As the overloading comes down significantly, this new norm will certainly have a positive impact on Industry.

-As a result of improvement in infrastructure, mining, the growth of GDP, and pre-buying of implementation of BS VI, the industry is all set to see a growth of about 30 percent in the year 2019.
+As a result of improvement in infrastructure, mining, the growth of GDP, and pre-buying of implementation of BS-VI, the industry is all set to see a growth of about 30 percent in the year 2019.
 The infrastructural activities will enable the tipper to have double-digit growth in the year 2019 from the previous 6 percent in the year 2018.

 The heavy-duty truck market of India shows constant signs of healthy growth, particularly among the medium and the larger fleets which are on the verge of expansion.
 Throughout the market segments, it has been observed that about one in every four fleet managers and owners were planning to upgrade to value trucks thereby resulting in the creation of a significant upmarket sales potential.

 Overall, this movement will certainly have a positive impact on the sales of trucks.
-The greater is the load carrying capacity, more will be the generation of revenue and transporters will go for reinvestment in buying new trucks.
+The greater is the load-carrying capacity, more will be the generation of revenue and transporters will go for reinvestment in buying new trucks.